 The Being Exercise in Acting

+Being is the emotional side of acting.
+Doing is the interaction side of Acting.
 Simon Blake is Defining Acting by two sides, a Being Side (Emotions) and a Doing Side (Interactions).
 The Being side of acting involves incredible emotional discovery to have available to partake in your acting.
+Every Actor can benefit by adding activated emotion to their acting!

 The Being Exercise in acting will help you define your efforts doing Acting.

-Many, many students and Teachers consider Meisner work to require forcing yourself on others in acting.
+NOTE: Many, many students and Teachers consider Meisner work to require forcing yourself on others in acting.
+Anyone has the right to believe whatever they want to.
+However, if you think that getting up a bunch of nerves to do an action is interaction you know nothing about acting.
+Acting is Doing only when Doing is interactive!
 Getting conviction and forcing their will on each other in competition.
 But this is not the suggested way of doing acting.

 This is an expanded approach that few have ever taken.
 This is not a typical “Meisner approach”, this is the approach to acting by being and affected realities.